mninc/fivem-test/README.md

-Some FiveM resources that could be used to create an RP server with minimal dependencies.
+Some FiveM resources that could be used to create a RP server with minimal dependencies.
 All created by me with some JS, TS, Lua and React.

 ## Dependencies
 - [PolyZone](https://github.com/mkafrin/PolyZone)